 And that’s just one example among thousands of others.
 Influencer marketing is also a popular social media marketing strategy.
 Brands pay influencers to promote products on their social media accounts, either via reviews, look books, or sponsoring YouTube videos, etc. This offers exposure to untapped audiences and markets.
 Companies pay top-tier influencers to create sponsored ads, whereas they might only offer a trade exchange to micro-influencers.

-As a full-service digital marketing agency, Comrade Web can help you develop a custom digital marketing strategy, whether your company is new to the scene or requires an online marketing overhaul.
+As a full-service digital marketing agency, Comrade Digital Marketing can help you develop a custom digital marketing strategy, whether your company is new to the scene or requires an online marketing overhaul.
 Our strategic marketing plans and digital marketing tactics boost engagement, customer loyalty, and ROI.
 From paid advertising to content marketing and more, we cover it all!
 Find out more about our best digital marketing strategies here.